WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ESign also has been widely accused of stealing data.
 After a few months of using both of these services I decided to reverse-engineer the DNS and how the enterprise signed ESign was downloaded over the web with the click of a button.
 With enabling better preventions against revokes unlike other people who keep on using other people's DNS and put no effort in themselves with bad instructions to say the least.

-My DNS is compatible with other services such as Scarlet, Feather and any other enterprise signing app, More info [Here](scarletfeather-and-other-sideloaders) .
+My DNS is compatible with other services such as Scarlet, Feather and any other enterprise signing app, More info [Here](scarlet-feather-and-other-sideloaders)

 If you are new to sideloading, Please read the [wiki](#wiki) and learn about simple terms in the world of sideloading.

 Without further ado, welcome to my Ultimate Sideloading Guide, if you have any issues, requests or ideas please make an issue here on GitHub.

-## Scarlet/Feather and other sideloaders
+## Scarlet, Feather and other sideloaders
-My DNS is compatible with these services
+My DNS is compatible with all services as long as they rely on enterprise certificates to install.

-Follow Part 1 of my main guide to install the DNS blocker.
+Follow Part 1 of my main guide to install the DNS blocker for these services

-Part 2, 3 and 4 is for ESign itself.
+You do not need to follow Part 2, 3 and 4 as these install ESign itself.

 ## How does this method work?
 By using leaked business enterprise certificates, We can sign apps using their credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate, this is where the WhySooooFurious DNS Blocker comes in, the DNS blocker blocks Apple servers from contacting your device about the expired/revoked/blacklisted certificate which in turn lets you use the apps for however long you'd like.
 The DNS also blocks ESign analytics as a bonus!